 While a quality blog post should be devoted to the readers, it should also please the search spiders to rank them for those readers.

-A quality article which is expected to be loved by search engines are ought to be SEO optimized.
+A quality article which is expected to be loved by search engines is ought to be SEO optimized.

 You should not hesitate to link to authority sites (the relevant ones) in fear of bleeding SEO juice.
 Linking to other authority blogs can make your content more relevant and trustworthy.